mmreda/location-tracking/README.md

 - LocationServices API
 - Dependency Injection (Hilt)

-#### API KEY
+### API KEY
-To get an API Key from NASA to perform network requests to Nasa servers.
-You need to generate an api key by going to https://api.nasa.gov/
+You need to generate an API key from Google Cloud Consol by going to https://play.google.com/console

-Then go to replace myApiNasa in build.gradle(:app) file with your API key.
+Then go to put MAPS_API_KEY="YOUR_API_KEY" in local.properties.